FutureMarkRwanda/BA_Notes/Networking/VLAN_Configuration_Notes.md

 - 1002–1005: Legacy FDDI/Token Ring, non-deletable.
 - 1006–4094: Extended range, Ethernet only, not propagated by VTP.

-Scenario: A company uses VLAN 10 for employee data, VLAN 20 for VoIP, and VLAN 99 for management to isolate and prioritize traffic.
+A company uses VLAN 10 for employee data, VLAN 20 for VoIP, and VLAN 99 for management to isolate and prioritize traffic.

 ---